Public image of Taylor Swift: Demographics

 According to a 2019 YPulse survey, Swift is the musician who best-represents millennials (ages 19–37).
 She represents "millennial anxiety" according to The Walruss Joelle Kidd, who wrote that millennials have a tendency of "obsessive self-analysis" that Swift has grown to embody, sharing her anxieties with the generation.
 Some journalists have described The Tortured Poets Department as a study of millennial "misery" and "despair".
 Today senior editor Elena Nicolaou noted how Swift culturally transformed millennial weddings as well.

 Many critics discuss the "millennial cringe" as a part of Swift's appeal.
 Journalist Brittany Spanos stated that despite Generation Z forming a significant portion of Swift's newer fans, they do not "really understand the cultural history, the sociopolitical and cultural elements that have molded Taylor as a millennial woman because they grew up after that".
 As a result, some of Generation Z may view some older Swift songs and lyrics as cringe.
 Helen Lewis of The Atlantic dubbed Swift the "Queen of Cringe".
 Kayla Kibbe of Cosmopolitan applied a feminist perspective, associating Swift's exploration of cringe in her artistry as a response to the trivialisation of women's emotions, especially heartbreak and anger.
 Swift's commencement speech at the 2022 New York University graduation ceremony about cringe was positively received by journalists.

 Vox and The New Yorker called Swift the "millennial Bruce Springsteen", drawing numerous artistic and sociopolitical parallels between Swift and Springsteen's careers.
-McCormick wrote in The Telegraph, "in the same way that [Springsteen] became the poet of the working man, Swift's secret is her ability to read the mind of the modern woman."
+McCormick wrote in a 2024 article from The Daily Telegraph, "in the same way that [Springsteen] became the poet of the working man, Swift's secret is her ability to read the mind of the modern woman."
 The Times named Swift "the Bob Dylan of our age" in 2022 and "the confessional queen of Noughties pop".
 Journalists have also noted Swift's rising success within baby boomers and Generation X, known as "senior Swifties".
 Alexandra Spring of ABC News opined that Swift's "lovelorn ballads, kitchen bops and revenge anthems" appeal "intensely" to the middle-aged, Gen X generation, who also relate to Swift in terms of navigating the world professionally and culturally.
 As per Morning Consult, 45% of Swift's U.S. fans are millennials, 23% are baby boomers, 21% are Generation X, and 11% are Generation Z.